nrjudson/MonoBitcoind/README.md

 -----

 - Download and install Bitcoin Core
-- Modify your bitcoin.conf file (if you're just starting see: https://en.bitcoin.it/wiki/Running_Bitcoin) and set
+- Modify your 'bitcoin.conf' file (if you're just starting see: https://en.bitcoin.it/wiki/Running_Bitcoin) and set
   - rpcuser={your username you will make up}
   - rpcpassword={your password you will make up}
   - testnet=1 (if you want to run on the bitcoin testnet, or...)